ucb-rit/savio-training-slurm-2020/slurm.md

 Savio uses Slurm to:

- 1) Allocate access to resources (compute nodes) to users' jobs
+ 1) Allocate access to resources (compute nodes) for users' jobs
  2) Start and monitor jobs on allocated resources
  3) Manage the queue of pending jobs